Communication Hub: Presentation Skills

+Being an effective public speaker takes practice and significant preparation.
 Executive presence is not a personality trait.
 It is a communication skillset you can build, refine, and use under pressure.
+It includes having gravitas and substance when you communicate effectively and present confidently.

 Leaders are judged on what they say, how they say it, and what happens next.
+Public speaking is an art, and it takes intention, practice and training.
 This Communication Hub brings together practical, leader-ready tools to help you communicate with clarity, authority, and calm, especially when stakes are high.

 What This Hub Helps You Do

-• Speak with clarity in moments of urgency, conflict, and visibility
+• Speak with gravitas and clarity in moments of urgency, conflict, and visibility

-• Strengthen executive presence without becoming scripted or performative
+• Speak powerfully without becoming scripted, slick or performative

-• Lead meetings that produce decisions, alignment, and momentum
+• Lead meetings with purpose and credibility that produces decisions, alignment, and momentum.

 This page connects the communication skills, executive presence, and leadership behaviors required to lead effectively under pressure.